staltz/rxtween/README.md

 [![npm version](https://badge.fury.io/js/rxtween.svg)](http://badge.fury.io/js/rxtween)

+**NOT ACTIVELY MAINTAINED.
+I'M LOOKING FOR A NEW MAINTAINER/OWNER FOR THIS REPOSITORY.
+[Contact me](http://staltz.com/) if you are interested.**

 A small helper library to create animation-related RxJS Observables.
 Specify a start value, an end value, the duration, and an easing function, and you get an Observable emitting the interpolated values in intervals over time.

 # Get started